 PURA: Provost's Undergraduate Research Awards

-The PURA program affords Johns Hopkins University students unique opportunities to conduct undergraduate research.
+The PURA program offers Johns Hopkins University students unique opportunities to conduct undergraduate research.
 Founded in 1993 on the belief that encouraging undergraduates to engage in research activity enhances the learning experience and helps to develop investigative skills, the PURA program is an important part of the university’s mission.
 PURA has given out an average of 46 awards per year (2 cycles/ year) since its inception in 1993.
 Guided by a full-time faculty sponsor, PURA research is designed by the student and can take many forms.
 From policy to nanotechnology; DNA engineering to musical presentation; short film to depression; the PURA program has enabled undergraduates to study all manner of subjects and have their results published in professional journals.